 Leicester is a somewhat small town located in the state of Massachusetts.
 With a population of 11,334 people and two constituent neighborhoods, Leicester is the 167th largest community in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Leicester is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Leicester isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Leicester are a mix of both white- and blue-collar jobs.
 Overall, Leicester is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Leicester who work in office and administrative support (17.53%), sales jobs (10.49%), and management occupations (8.62%).
+There are especially a lot of people living in Leicester who work in office and administrative support (16.13%), sales jobs (10.32%), and healthcare (8.79%).

 The people who call Leicester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leicester residents report their race to be White, followed by Asian.
 Important ancestries of people in Leicester include French , English, Italian, and Polish.